Aquilegia Growth and Care Guide

 Watering Needs

 During the first growing season, regular watering is essential to establish a strong root system.
 Water deeply but allow the soil to dry slightly between waterings to avoid over-saturation.
-Once established, Aquilegia is relatively drought-tolerant but benefits from consistent moisture during prolonged dry periods, especially while blooming.
+Once established, Aquilegia is relatively drought-tolerant but should be watered during prolonged dry periods, especially while blooming.
 Mulching around the base of the plant can help retain soil moisture and reduce the need for frequent watering.
-Striking a balance between hydration and dryness ensures healthy, long-lasting plants.

 Fertilizer Needs